adaapp/primers-portfolio-e457/README.md

 An example would be my ability to understand JavaScript and bringing this knowledge to C++, a new language I have never developed an algorithm before.

 Learning a programming language comes with many benefits in terms of problem-solving, self-confidence, independence, and patience.
 These qualities improve the programmer inside and outside of programming in the workplace or as a hobby.
 Being a 'polyglot programmer' ensures that a person can pick up terminology more easily during work or studies.
 For example, if programmers understood the concepts of Python and JavaScript, and were introduced to Ruby.
 The 'polyglot programmer' would easily adapt to the syntax and understand different concepts which are deemed similar to the two previous languages the programmer is familiar with.
+Furthermore, there is research evidence based on bilingual children and their ability to outperform children who speak only one language in problem-solving(BBC,2012).
+Although, this research applies to non-programming languages,the same theory can apply to 'polyglot programmers'.
+Therefore, a programmer who has the ability to understand more than two programming languages has the ability to filter and focus on important information.
+As a result, the programmer is better at problem-solving and this can increase their self-confidence in writing and reusing code.

 Lastly, the benefits of a 'polyglot programmer' are adapting to different programming paradigms.
 This is significant due to the ever-changing technology industry.